 What Astound did was very simple; it designed several tents that had the Starbucks logo on their top.
 Astound also put up several ‘fruits’ atop the mobile pop-ups to attract customer attention.

-When any customer stepped inside the pop-up, she could try out one of the 3 variants of Teavana.
 In short, Astound did B2B experiential marketing for Starbucks.
-While considering b2b marketing gimmicks, one must also consider ways to incorporate engagement marketing.
+While considering b2b marketing gimmicks, one must also consider ways to incorporate experiential marketing.

 3. Event Marketing

-A B2B company can use event marketing to deliver customer experiences.
+A B2B company can use events to deliver customer experiences.
 Events generally are meant to launch a new product or a service.

 Experiential marketing events create immersive experiences for you to engage customers.